This page describes the characters with lines in our movie and whether or not they appear in the Bible.

 Does not appear in the Bible.

-In the movie is one of Darius' palace guards who ushers in the emissaries from Cyrus.
+One of Darius' palace guards who ushers in the emissaries from Cyrus.

 NOBLEMAN 2